fredericocurti/PetLife/README.md

-# PetLife
-Fully working prototype of a webapp made with HTML and JavaScript
+This is a fully working prototype of a web app made with Materialize CSS, HTML and JavaScript.
+It was made with the help of our Green Piece team for the Application Co-Design subject at Insper.